-- 82. Ecclesial discernment is not an organisational technique but rather a spiritual practice grounded in a living faith.
+82. Ecclesial discernment is not an organisational technique but rather a spiritual practice grounded in a living faith.
 It calls for interior freedom, humility, prayer, mutual trust, an openness to the new and a surrender to the will of God.
 It is never just a setting out of one's own personal or group point of view or a summing up of differing individual opinions.
-Each person, speaking according to their conscience, is called to open themselves to the other who shares according to their conscience.
-In this sharing, they seek to recognise together "what the Spirit is saying to the churches" (Rev 2:7).
-As this discernment entails the contribution of everyone, ecclesial discernment is both the condition and a privileged expression of synodality, in which communion, mission and participation are lived.
-The more everyone is heard, the greater the discernment.
-Therefore, it is essential that we promote the broadest participation possible in the discernment process, particularly involving those who are at the margins of the Christian community and society. - 83.
-Listening to the Word of God is the starting point and criterion for all ecclesial discernment.
-The Scriptures testify that God has spoken to his People to the point of giving us in Jesus the fullness of all Revelation (DV 2).
-They indicate the places where we can hear his voice.
-God communicates with us first of all in the liturgy because it is Christ himself who speaks "when Sacred Scripture is read in the Church" (SC 7).
+Each person, speaking according to their conscience, is called to open themselves to the others who share according to their conscience.
+In this sharing, they seek to recognise together "what the Spirit is saying to the Churches" (Rev 2:7).
+As ecclesial discernment entails the contribution of everyone, it is both the condition and a privileged expression of synodality, in which communion, mission and participation are lived.
+The more everyone is heard, the richer the discernment process, particularly involving those who are at the margins of the Christian community and society.

+83. Listening to the Word of God is the starting point and criterion for all ecclesial discernment.
+The Scriptures testify that God has spoken to His People to the point of giving us in Jesus the fullness of all Revelation (cf. DV 2).
+They indicate the places where we can hear His voice.
+God communicates with us first of all in the liturgy because it is Christ himself who speaks "when scripture is read in the Church" (SC 7).
 God speaks through the living Tradition of the Church, the Magisterium, personal and communal meditation on the Scriptures, and the practices of popular piety.
 God continues to manifest Himself through the cry of those who are made poor and in the events of human history.
-God also communicates with His people through the elements of the cosmos, whose very existence points to the Creator's action and which is filled with the presence of the life-giving Spirit.
+God also communicates with His People through the elements of Creation, whose very existence points to the Creator's action and which is filled with the presence of the life-giving Spirit.
 Finally, God also speaks through the personal conscience of each person, which is "the most intimate centre and sanctuary of a person, in which he or she is alone with God and whose voice echoes within them."
 (GS 16).
-Ecclesial discernment demands the continuous care for and formation of consciences and the maturing of the sensus fidei, so as not to neglect any of the places where God speaks and comes to meet His people. - 84.
-The steps of ecclesial discernment will differ depending on the various places and their traditions.
-Based on the synodal experience, we have identified the elements of discernment which should be included: - a) clearly setting out the object of discernment and disseminating information and the means for adequately understanding it; - b) giving sufficient time for prayerful preparation, for listening to the Word of God and for reflection on the question; - c) an inner disposition of freedom regarding one's own interests, both personal and as a group, and a commitment to the pursuit of the common good; - d) allowing time to listen attentively and respectfully to each person's voice; - e) searching for the widest possible consensus which will emerge when "our hearts burn within us" (cf. Lk 24.32), without hiding conflicts or searching for the lowest common denominator: - f) the facilitators of the process formulating the consensus in such a way that allows the participants to say whether they recognise themselves in it or not.
+Ecclesial discernment demands the continuous care for and formation of consciences and the maturing of the sensus fidei, so as not to neglect any of the places where God speaks and comes to meet His People.

+84. The steps of ecclesial discernment will differ depending on the various places and their traditions.
+Based on the synodal experience, we have identified some elements of discernment which should be included:

+- a) clearly setting out the object of discernment and disseminating information and the means for adequately understanding it; - b) giving sufficient time for prayerful preparation, for listening to the Word of God and for reflection on the question; - c) an inner disposition of freedom regarding one's own interests, both personal and as a group, and a commitment to the pursuit of the common good; - d) listening attentively and respectfully to each person's voice; - e) searching for the widest possible consensus which will emerge when our hearts burn within us (cf. Lk 24:32), without hiding conflicts or searching for the lowest common denominator;

+f) the leaders of the process formulate the consensus in such a way that allows the participants to say whether they recognise themselves in it or not.

-Even if individual opinions are not accepted, the discernment process should lead to a mature acceptance by all of the decision.
+The discernment process should lead to a mature acceptance by all of the decision, even by those whose individual opinions are not accepted.
 The process should also provide for a period for reception by the community that will lead to further review and assessment.